wassname/scrape_r_rational/data/cache2/kag5sa.md

 ### Comments:

-> **u/tjhance** [+2] *
+> **u/tjhance** [+2]  (9 hours later)
 >
 > I really liked this chapter.
 I've been wondering whether or not the current member expected that they might solve immortality in their lifetime, so I enjoyed learning more about their thoughts on it.

+> **u/EdenicFaithful** [+2]  (3 days later)
 >

-> **u/EdenicFaithful** [+2] *
+> Caught up again, some thoughts on recent chapters.
 >
-> Caught up again, some thoughts on recent chapters.
 > The weird geary AI chapter was my favourite.
 Something about the tone.
 A vaguely ominous (dopamine?) yet likeable version of "Hey I'm totally not evil!"
 I'd rate it 10 pitchforks.
 Lilith seems to have volunteered to be the witch.
+>
 > Kam's becoming a more interesting character, less predictable I think.
 Good to see her developing.
+>
 > Feels like a lot of significant things have been said that have gone over my head.
 Oh well, hopefully I'll catch onto some of it as the story goes on.
->

 ---